Print by Anthony Stan

 Created by: Anthony Stan

-Print is a visually stunning close-up card magic trick where a playing card appears to print itself onto another surface, such as another card or paper, creating an impossible and shareable moment perfect for social media or quick performances.
-This effect, distributed by Alakazam Magic and created by Anthony Stan, focuses on high visual impact and modern appeal, but buyers should note that it requires prior knowledge of advanced card techniques like the Ascanio spread, Elmsley count, and frustration count, which are not taught in the product, making it more suitable for experienced magicians.
+Print is a visually striking close-up card magic trick where a playing card appears to print itself onto another surface, such as paper or another card, in an impossible and direct manner.
+This effect is designed for high visual impact and shareability, making it suitable for quick performances in close-up or parlor settings, as well as for social media.
+Buyers should note that it may involve advanced card techniques like the Ascanio spread, Elmsley count, or frustration count, which are not taught in the product, and the routine can be cumbersome with multiple cards, potentially reducing its practicality for some performers.

 Where to buy